 In the event of an emergency in your residence, immediately call University Police (ext.
 4438) and the Resident Assistant.
 University Police can be reached 24 hours a day.

-Students wishing to remain on campus over the summer months must apply electronically for Summer Housing through My Housing Information in Goldlink, once Residential Life notifies students that sign-up is available.
+Students wishing to remain on campus over the summer months must apply electronically for Summer Housing through My Housing Information in Goldlink, once Housing and Residence Life notifies students that sign-up is available.

 In order to qualify for summer housing, residents must be registered for the fall term (or be completing graduation requirements during the summer).